loconomics/loconomics/docs/User Stories/User Stories - Service Professionals.md

 Daryl wants to find clients | Daryl posts on craigslist and gets referrals from current clients | Daryl fills their schedule with clients
 Daryl wants to manage the dogs walked | Daryl writes down everything on pen and paper | Daryl is able to keep track of everything

-## Epic Story 3
-As [Harry the Hairstylist](https://github.com/dani0198/Loconomics/docs/Personas/Harry%20the%20Hairstylist.md), I'd like to be able to work on multiple clients at once so I can maximize my calendar availability.

 Persona | Child Story | Test Cases | Investable | GitHub Issue | Complete
 ------------ | ------------ | ------------- | ------------- | ------------- | -------------